hazelcast/hazelcast/docs/design/sql/14-stream-to-stream-join.md

 In streaming data processing, there are several scenarios for joins:

-- static to stream: one source can be static (e.g. table), and the other source can be streaming data source.
+- batch to stream: one source can be batch (e.g. table), and the other source can be streaming data source.
 - stream to stream, both data sources can be streaming (e.g. messaging topics) that need to be joined.

 #### Goals